Christian-Hummel/IMC-Assignment-2/README.md

 set_discount() - lowers the price for the total price of an offer by a set percentage

-show_all_agents() - displays information about all agents he or she supervises: employer_ID, name, email, address, salary, nationality,
+show_all_agents() - displays information about all agents he or she supervises: employer_ID, name, email, address, salary, nationality, - c

-get_supervisor_by_id() - displays supervisor attributes: employer_ID, name, email, address, salary, nationality and number of travel agents under his supervision
+get_supervisor_by_id() - displays supervisor attributes: employer_ID, name, email, address, salary, nationality and number of travel agents under his supervision - c

 #### Notes